santa112358/detectable_text_field/README.md

         fontSize: 20,
         color: Colors.blue,
       ),
-      basicStyle: TextStyle(
-        fontSize: 20,
-      ),
     )
 ```
-- `detectionRegExp` decides the text to detect. `detectedStyle` is the textStyle for detected text. basicStyle is the textStyle for not detected text.
+- `detectionRegExp` decides the text to detect.
+- `detectedStyle` is the textStyle for detected text.

 - Other arguments are basically same as material TextField.

-### As ReadOnlyText
+### ReadOnlyText

 If you want to use detection feature in the text only to display, `DetectableText` will help you.